Voting Rules for Accurate Democracy. Voting Systems. Rules Introduction. Political Quotations Quotes.

 Class traitors? the Kennedys, the Roosevelts Teddy and Franklin, the Marquis de Condorcet.

-Many prophets, non-violent rebels, philosophers, & scientists.
+Many prophets, non-violent rebels, philosophers & scientists.

 Heroes: